Does Medicare Cover Assisted Living?

 The highest level of assisted living is often referred to as “memory care” or “special care units.”
 Memory care is a specialized form of assisted living designed to meet the unique needs of individuals with Alzheimer’s disease, dementia, or other memory-related conditions.

 Memory care units typically provide a higher level of supervision, security, and specialized care to ensure the safety and well-being of residents with memory impairments.
-The staff in memory care facilities undergo additional training to understand the challenges faced by individuals with memory loss and how to provide appropriate care and support.
+Staff in memory care facilities receive additional training to understand the challenges individuals with memory loss face and to provide appropriate care and support.

 In memory care personal care units, the physical environment is often adapted to help residents navigate their surroundings more easily.
-They may have secured access to prevent wandering, memory prompts, and specific design elements to reduce confusion and anxiety.
+They may have secured access, implemented memory prompts, and incorporated specific design elements to reduce confusion and anxiety.
 Activities and programs are tailored to engage and stimulate residents’ cognitive abilities, promote social interaction, and maintain a sense of familiarity and routine.

 Medicare does not pay for room and board or personal care services, but it will usually cover some of the medical costs residents may encounter.
 Typically, Medicare coverage is for outpatient care under Medicare Part B.

-Due to the specialized nature of memory care and the increased level of care provided, memory care units may have higher costs compared to standard assisted living facilities.
-Families seeking memory care for their loved ones should carefully evaluate the facilities, staff qualifications, and available services to ensure they meet the specific needs of their family member with memory impairment.
+Due to the specialized nature of memory care and the higher level of care it provides, memory care units may have higher costs than standard assisted living facilities.
+Families seeking memory care for their loved ones should carefully evaluate facilities, staff qualifications, and available services to ensure they meet their family member's specific needs.

 HOW DOES ASSISTED LIVING WORK/INTERACT WITH MEDICARE PART C?

-Some Medicare Advantage plans provide additional benefits that can help with care-giving needs such as adult day care, care giving support, limited meals at home, and transportation to medical appointments.
+Some Medicare Advantage plans offer additional benefits to support caregiving, including adult day care, caregiver support, limited home meals, and transportation to medical appointments.
 The specific services covered, benefits, and limitations vary a lot from plan to plan.
 Not all Medicare plans are the same.
-The only way to know for sure is to read the benefits in your particular plan's SOB (Summary of Benefits).
+The only way to know for sure is to review the benefits in your plan's Summary of Benefits (SOB).

-If you do not already have a local Medicare Broker, I would suggest looking some up nearby.
-You can ask for their help in researching your exact plan's benefits and they may have better options for you moving forward.
+If you do not already have a local Medicare Broker, I suggest looking for one nearby.
+You can ask for their help researching the specific benefits of your plan, and they may have better options for you in the future.
 It is in EVERY Medicare beneficiary's best interest to work with an Independent, Licensed Medicare Broker.

 NEITHER MEDICARE SUPPLEMENT PLANS NOR MEDIGAP COVER ASSISTED LIVING